 The Markers in Neuropsychiatric Disorders Study is an Australia-wide research study by The Royal Melbourne Hospital and The University of Melbourne, trying to develop a routinely available blood test to diagnose (or rule out) dementia and other illnesses quickly and accurately, and transform the care for all people with symptoms and illnesses of the mind and brain.
 Can you help us?

-Please note we are currently recruiting from and have blood collection centres in every state, except ACT and TAS.
-We’re still taking interest from people in ACT and TAS, and hope to be up and running there soon.
+Please note we are currently recruiting from and have blood collection centres in every state, except ACT.
+We’re still taking interest from people in ACT, and hope to be up and running there soon.

 Cognitive or psychiatric symptoms (e.g. changes in your memory, thinking, mood, personality or behaviour), noticed by you, your family, or your doctor?